fortitudo-tech/entropy-pooling/README.md

 performing stress-tests for fully general Monte Carlo distributions.
 It was first introduced by [Meucci (2008)](https://ssrn.com/abstract=1213325) and refined with sequential algorithms by [Vorobets (2021)](https://ssrn.com/abstract=3936392).
+For a quick introduction to Entropy Pooling intuition, watch [this YouTube video](https://youtu.be/qk_5l4ICXfY).

 The original Entropy Pooling approach solves the minimum relative entropy problem